ucsb/campus-cloud-docs/docs/aws/quicksight.md

 3. If you see a QuickSight sign-in prompt, click **Sign in with Active Directory / SAML** and use your UCSB credentials.

 {% include alert.html type="warning" title="QuickSight access is not automatic" content="QuickSight access must be provisioned separately from your AWS account.
-If you cannot access QuickSight, request access via [ServiceNow](https://ucsb.service-now.com/it?id=it_sc_cat_item&sys_id=c60e6bf2dbf398900c2e38f0ad961908&sysparm_category=eb1eaff2dbf398900c2e38f0ad9619d5) → Cloud Services." %}
+If you cannot access QuickSight, request access via [ServiceNow](https://ucsb.service-now.com/it?id=it_sc_cat_item&sys_id=c60e6bf2dbf398900c2e38f0ad961908&sysparm_category=eb1eaff2dbf398900c2e38f0ad9619d5)" %}

 **Account name for QuickSight:** `ucsb-campus-cloud`